jeremiaslalis/dataCleaningAssignment/CodeBook.md

 ﻿# Human Activity Recognition Using Smartphones Analyzed Dataset
 ## Data Dictionary

+> INFORMATION ABOUT THE DATASET:
+> The tidy dataset described in this Code Book was created using the following files:
+> + 'features_info.txt': Shows information about the variables used on the feature vector.
+> + 'activity_labels.txt': Links the class labels with their activity name.
+> + 'train/X_train.txt': Training set.
+> + 'train/y_train.txt': Training labels.
+> + 'test/X_test.txt': Test set.
+> + 'test/y_test.txt': Test labels.

+> The following files are available for the train and test data.
+Their descriptions are equivalent.
++ 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+> Note: Each feature vector is a row on the text file.

 | **subject** | **2** |
 | --- | --- |